 In the summer of 2012, Kelsie drove across Canada and visited over 120 cheese factories.
 He is now in the final stages of writing a self-published book on Canadian cheese titled Curds & Eh!
 Kelsie is one of only eight ACS Certified Cheese Professionals™ in Canada and he runs the cheese department at a Sobeys store in Kitchener, Ontario, where he carries over 300 varieties of cheese.

 In addition to cheese, Kelsie also loves ice cream, roller skating, and craft beer (but not at the same time).
-He is super excited to participate in the 2014 ACS Conference and is looking forward to meeting many people who share his passion for cheese.

 About Sobeys Inc.